maryem2005/ai-capstone-quiz-generator/component-Question-Generator-Maryem/README.md

 ## Finding

-Groq Llama 3 performed best for alert severity classification because it provided contextual analysis and clear severity levels.
+Groq Llama 3 performed best for the Question Generator component because it provided the strongest contextual understanding and most useful interpretation of input text.

 See report.md for full analysis.